SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 This option allows you to upload a file to define the custom property.

-If selected, enter the allowed file types separated by a comma in the **Allowed file types** field and the maximum size of the file that can be uploaded in the **Max file size(MB)** field.
-When you create an asset with this custom property, you can only upload files of the allowed file types.
+If selected, enter the allowed file types separated by a comma in the **Allowed file types** field.
+You can provide the maximum size of the file that can be uploaded in the **Max file size(MB)** field.
+When you create an asset with this custom property, you can only upload files of the allowed file types with their file size not exceeding the max file size limit.

 **Example:**